noahbeito/Loan_Qualifier_App/loan_qualifier_app/README.md

 # Loan Qualifier App

 This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
 The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans.
+It finishes by asking if the user would like to save the list of qualifying loans to a new csv file.
 ---

 ## Technologies